ARLM-Attic/il-calc/ReadMe.txt

   ILCalc - Arithmetical Expressions Evaluator
 ===============================================

- A .NET library for quickly parse and evaluate simple arithmetical expressions defined via strings by interpret or compiling to MSIL.
+A .NET library for quickly parse and evaluate simple arithmetical expressions defined via strings by interpreter or compiling to MSIL.

 ===============================================